-Homework is handed out on a Thursday via Seesaw and due in the following Tuesday (also submitted via Seesaw).
+Homework is handed out on a Tuesday via Seesaw and due in the following Monday (also submitted via Seesaw).
+If children would prefer a paper copy of the homework to complete, this is also absolutely fine.
 Handing in homework early or on time can earn the children house and dojo points!

 If children do really struggle with a particular part of their homework, they are more than welcome to bring it in before the deadline and I will go through and help them with the part they're stuck on.